-Parent or legal guardian must accompany the minor to sign for consent and must stay on premises during the procedure.
+Parent or legal guardian must fill our the release form and accompany the minor to the piercing room during the procedure.

 Both parent and minor must have valid photo IDs.
 School IDs are acceptable for the minor.
 We can also use an Amber Alert Card, Lifetouch Card, or Yearbook.